Carreau/phd-dissertation/parts/part1.rst

 in condition where it should not occur.
 In particular we will investigate condition at 25 nM Arp2/3 and concentration of Capping Protein varying from 0 to 50 nM.
-This correspond in :num:`Fig #phase-diag` to both condition where no symmetry breaking can occurs, but also to condition to which symmetry occurs happens with the highest probability.
+This correspond in :num:`Fig #phase-diag` to both condition where no symmetry breaking can occurs, but also to condition in which symmetry breakes with the highest probability.
 This first phase where the gel is still homogeneous around the bead has already been studied in :cite:`Pujol2012`, who measure the stiffness of the thin actin gels that form near the surface of the bead.We focus on fixed system where we will do further study on still